UCLAdeepvision/CS163-Projects-2025Fall/_posts/2025-12-13-team01-super-res.md

 ### Unfolding Networks

 The "unfolding" in "unfolding network" refers to splitting up the problem of de-degredation into two distinct subproblems, that being (1) unblurring and upsampling, and (2) denoising.
 With this approach, one can show that problem (1) has a closed-form optimal solution that can explicitly adapt to specific given types of degradation with 0 learned parameters; this greatly reduces the burden on the learned portion of the network, which now only needs to do denoising.
 The method is a kind of fusing of model-based and learning-based approaches; despite involving a variant of a UNet, it is designed to be zero-shot adaptable to any kind of degradation that is parameterized by a known blurring kernel, downsampling factor, and noise level.

-(TODO: is the first-person "we", "our", etc wording appropriate for this, or should it be changed to third-person "they", "their", etc? the first person wording may give the wrong impression that we are trying to claim this method as our own or recreate it in some way, but it also feels weird to write proof-esque stuff in thrid person)

 Now, we can go through and derive the method ourselves to illustrate how it arises: